Samantha Markle Shades Meghan Markle and Fiercely Defends Their Father

 "He gave her everything and is an incredible dad," she wrote.
 "Why did she goes to her best friend of 30 years, the entire family, Piers Morgan, and why did her staff members quit?
 I guess everything does something to her.
 Classic narcissism."

-This wasn't the only time Samantha criticized her half-sister this month.
+This wasn't the only time Samantha has criticized her sister this month.
 Over the weekend, she took a shot at Meghan and Prince Harry's Christmas card.
 The featured photo was from the couple's wedding day and showed the duke and duchess watching fireworks with their backs turned towards the camera.

 Now that Harry and Meghan have a little one on the way, Thomas hopes he can be involved in his future grandchild's life.